 What exactly is the “Sage 50 unable to open company file” error?

 Errors are frequently encountered when users attempt to convert from an older version to the most recent Sage version.
-It happens when they use the correct version to open the data file (Sage 50 Accounts not opening after update), but not the company file.
+It happens when they use the correct version to open the data file (Sage 50 Accounts not opening after the update), but not the company file.

 There are several ways to resolve this error, including: